MarcoV09/GeneradorPWM_Modulable/docs/info.md

 - Set the frequency divider: Define the frequency divider value to adjust the speed of the clock used.
 This value controls the PWM signal frequency.
 A higher divider value will result in a lower PWM frequency, and vice versa.
 - Duty cycle adjustment buttons: When activating the increment button, the duty cycle will increase by 10%.
 When activating the decrement button, the duty cycle will decrease by 10%.

+Recommendation: Use the PWM signal only as a control signal; the power supply for the devices it is applied to should come from an external power source.

 ## External hardware

 The PWM output should go to a PMOD to have that control signal available on a device.